Sunday, 5 April 2015

 PG

-PG: PG or Parental guidance means that some scenes may be unsuitable for young children.
+PG or Parental guidance means that some scenes may be unsuitable for young children.

 Discrimination: Discriminatory language or behaviour is unlikely to be acceptable unless clearly disapproved of, or in an educational or historical context, or in a particularly dated work with no likely appeal to children.
 Discrimination by a character with whom children can readily identify is unlikely to be acceptable.